 - No marks, discolored blotches, streaks, or lines.

 - Not rubbing or scraping on the sides of the fish tank.

 - Sharp, clear, and shiny eyes.

 Fish Diseases in Aquaponics

-Several conditions can cause fish health problems in your aquaponics system; these are fish disease, parasites, fungus, and bacteria.
+Several conditions can cause fish health problems in your aquaponics system: fish disease, parasites, fungi, and bacteria.
 These can all appear in your fish tank and quickly spread disastrous effects on the fish.
 The chance of fish disease or stress is especially high when you introduce new fish or add new water to your system, as the new fish might have brought diseases with them.

-- Check their appearance regularly because several parasitic and fungal infections can be visible to the fish skin, scales, or fins.
+- Check their appearance regularly because several parasitic and fungal infections can be visible on the fish skin, scales, or fins.